Insights Compliance

 For years, the licensing question was the whole conversation.
 Corporate Tax rewrote it.

 Put those two together and the reason audit has become “increasingly unavoidable” becomes obvious.
 A free zone company can now be dragged toward an audit by the tax regime even when its zone stays completely silent on the subject.
 The audit is no longer just a renewal formality — it is the evidence base underneath your tax return.
+For the full picture of which entity types are caught and the 2026 deadlines attached to each, see our guide to UAE audit requirements for companies in 2026.

 Once Corporate Tax entered the picture, the audited financial statement stopped being a licence-renewal chore and became the document your 0% free zone position stands or falls on.
 That is a very different thing to leave until the last minute.